yiphei/GOODGAME-CLIENT/README.md

 In this part, we implemented pre-game evaluation, create/join/delete a game and the post-game evaluation.

+# Server
+The server code can be found at https://github.com/dartmouth-cs52-18S/project-api-goodgame.

 # Pre-game evaluation

 # Create/join/delete a game